emhalsey/web-crawler/README.md

-1\) Click the link above or copy and paste it into your preferred browser.
+1) Click the link above or copy and paste it into your preferred browser.

-2\) Click the "Run All" button on the top left of the toolbar.
+2) Click the "Run All" button on the top left of the toolbar.
 This will run all the cells in the program and automatically start the main code block.

-3\) Follow the prompts in output box of the last cell.
+3) Follow the prompts in output box of the last cell.
 They should read:

-&nbsp;	Enter what you're searching for:
+      `Enter what you're searching for:`

-&nbsp;	Enter the starting URL for the web crawl:
+      `Enter the starting URL for the web crawl:`

-4\) Watch the magic happen!
+4) Watch the magic happen!